top of page

 - John Calvin, 16th century.
 (6)

-Not only did Calvin believe the Bible plainly teaches that God created in 6 days, a little over 5,000 years before he wrote, but even gave an answer as to why God might have taken so long.
+Not only did Calvin believe the Bible plainly teaches that God created in 6 days, a little over 5,000 years before his time, but even gave an answer as to why God might have taken so long.
 Calvin's explanation is 100% Biblical, as Jesus tells us the Sabbath was made for man (Mark 2:27), and Exodus 20:11 tells us the Sabbath was based on how long God took to create.
 If the Sabbath was made for man, and it is based on God's creative acts, Calvin must have been correct: God took so long so that the Sabbath could accommodate man.
+This works in the reverse.
+Because of the way Scripture is woven together, pulling a single thread undoes a bunch of others.
+Thus, if you compromise on Creationism, you will inevitably compromise on the Sabbath.

 "It pleased God the Father, Son and Holy Ghost, for the manifestation of the glory of His eternal power, wisdom and goodness, in the beginning, to create, or make of nothing, the world, and all things therein whether visible or invisible, in the space of six days; and all very good."